USMLE Step 2CS is Cancelled

 On May 26th, USMLE announced on their website that amidst the prolonged coronavirus crisis in the United States, Step 2CS test administrations will be suspended for the next 12-18 months.
 While previously there was speculation that USMLE Step 2CS may switch to a telehealth online format to administer Step 2CS to students, USMLE noted in a statement that, “Due to the complexity of technical and psychometric work required, we have determined we will not be able to meet timelines for the immediate release of a revised exam.”
 As a result, Step 2CS has been suspended for at least a year.

-This cancellation begs the question: Is this the end of Step 2CS as we know it?
+This cancellation begs the question: Is this the end of Step 2CS?
 While USMLE elaborated that over the next few weeks they will be announcing more detailed information on what this decision will mean for examinees, e.g., refunds, progression through education/training and medical licensure, many medical students and medical education professionals suspect that Step 2CS in its traditional form may be gone for good.

 USMLE Step 2 Clinical Skills (CS) is the 2nd part of the USMLE Step 2 exam.
 The first part of USMLE Step 2 is called USMLE Step 2 Clinical Knowledge (CK) and is a one-day multiple choice exam administered over a 9-hour testing session consisting of around 300 questions.
 Step 2CS on the other hand is not a written exam and requires students to travel to one of only 5 testing centers in the United States to work through twelve standardized “patient” encounters using actors.
 Successfully passing both Step 2CK and Step 2CS is required for medical students to be allowed to continue in their medical education and eventually sit for the final of the USMLE examinations, USMLE Step 3.